hms-dbmi/viv/tutorial/README.md

-# Data preparatation
+# Data Preparation

 Viv supports a subset of the files generated from the `bioformats2raw` + `raw2ometiff` pipeline, described [here](https://www.glencoesoftware.com/blog/2019/12/09/converting-whole-slide-images-to-OME-TIFF.html).
-This guide will demonstrate how to generate a pyramidal Zarr or OME-TIFF with Bio-Formats that can be viewed with [Avivator](http://avivator.gehlenborglab.org) via HTTP.
+This guide demonstrates how to generate a pyramidal Zarr or OME-TIFF with Bio-Formats that can be viewed with [Avivator](http://avivator.gehlenborglab.org) via HTTP.